GR0UP ACTIVITIES (Alphabetical)

 August - poetry on the theme of 'travel'' .

 Group Leader Jenny Pape.
 Please see the Newsletter for contact details

-If you are interested in joining us please contact Jane Bull via < firstname.lastname@example.org > She will be happy to take details, ascertain which day of the week you would like to walk and ensure a warm welcome when you join us.
+If you are interested in joining this friendly group contact Jane Bull via < email@example.com > She will be happy to take details and ensure a warm welcome when you join us.